jhovanisabuchi/LHL-PROJECT-1/cleaning_data.md

-## Queries:
-* Below, provide the SQL queries you used to clean your data.
-# 1, cleaning the all_sessions table
+# 1, Cleaning the all_sessions table

 ```select distinct
     fullvisitorid,